How to Optimize Your Google Business Profile for Local SEO

 3. Customer Reviews

-To respond to reviews from multiple platforms in one place you can integrate your Google Business Profile with the Listing Management tool on Local View.
+Tip: Respond to customer reviews!
+You can integrate your Google Business Profile with the Listing Management tool on Local View to respond to reviews from multiple platforms in one place.

 4. Add A Good Business Description